alvinhh01/CA2-Stock-Prices-Analysis-/README.md

 **Bokeh: Using Bokeh to illusrate Meta, Apple, Amazon, Netflix, and Google (MAANG) and Microsoft stock since inception to Jan 30 2025**

+## **PowerPoint Presentation:**
+Include a cover page, a slide with dataset URLs, slides explaining each dataset, the analysis process, and insights gained.

 **background**